 For reference purposes, Spain is considered the fourth largest B2C market in the EU, behind UK, Germany and France.
-Internet penetration in Spain is estimated to be 79 percent.
+Internet penetration in Spain is estimated to be 85 percent.

 There are three main trends in the Spanish eCommerce market at present: first, logistics has become a critical differentiator for Spanish sellers since the introduction of Amazon’s prime service.
 Secondly, Spain is considered to have one of the largest smartphone penetration rates in Europe, fuelling mCommerce growth.
-Lastly, as the market expands, the need to integrate analytics and third party ecommerce intelligence service providers is growing.
+Lastly, as the market expands, the need to integrate analytics, artificial intelligence, big data and chatbots is more relevant to industry participants.

 Top product categories for online purchases by consumers were travel and hotel, direct marketing, ticket services, electronics, clothing and food.
 Credit cards were one of the most widely used payment methods.
 The Spanish Markets and Competition Commission has developed detailed statistical data by quarter, based on credit card payment information for e-commerce transactions.

 For consumers, while in Europe the online seal of confidence is “TrustedShops”.
 In Spain the most widely used one is called “Confianza Online”.

 The large majority of cross border ecommerce is completed with other EU countries, representing over 92 percent of the total cross-border amount.

-According to the Spanish Statistical Office, over 20 percent of companies with more than 10 employees made sales in 2015 through ecommerce, while 32 percent made purchases.
+According to the Spanish Statistical Office, over 20 percent of companies with more than 10 employees made sales in 2016 through ecommerce, while 31 percent made purchases.

-There has been a significant recent growth in the number of companies and depth of their eCommerce-related services offered in Spain related to logistics, shipping warehousing and fullfillment.
+There has been a significant recent growth in the number of companies and depth of their eCommerce-related services offered in Spain related to logistics, shipping warehousing and fulfillment.
 The U.S. Commercial Service can assist in identifying a reliable partner.

 Spanish patent, copyright, and trademark laws approximate or exceed European Union levels of intellectual property protection.
 Spain is a party to the Paris Convention, Bern Convention, the Madrid Accord on Trademarks and the Universal Copyright Conventions.

 Popular eCommerce Sites

-The prefered online payment method for consumers in Spain, estimated at 90% of the total, is by debit/credit card, followed by Paypal.
+The prefered online payment method for consumers in Spain, estimated at 90 percent of the total, is by debit/credit card, followed by Paypal.
 Ecommerce players are adding new payment/consumer financing options to improve conversion rate.

 The growth of Mobile eCommerce is significant in Spain, and most retailers are adapting their online presence to this segment, not only because of the change in the ranking algorithms at search engines, but because it is a well adopted trend by end users.
 The estimation is that nearly fifteen percent of sales at online stores were generated through smartphones/tablets in 2016.

-Digital MarketingDigital ad spending in Desktop and Mobile is estimated at 1.5 Billion Euros in 2016, with search-related spending representing 783 Million Euros, according to IAB Spain Digital Ad Spending Report.
+Digital ad spending in Desktop and Mobile is estimated at 1.5 Billion Euros in 2016, with search-related spending representing 783 Million Euros, according to IAB Spain Digital Ad Spending Report.

 Major Buying Holidays

-Epiphany/Day of Three Kings (January 6)
+Epiphany/Day of Three Kings (January 6, 2019)

-Valentine’s Day (February 14)
+Valentine’s Day (February 14, 2019)

-Father’s Day (March 19)
+Father’s Day (March 19, 2019)

-Mother’s Day (May 7)
+Mother’s Day (May 5, 2019)

 Eighty six percent of Internet users (16-65 years old) use social media tools, representing more than 19 million users in Spain.
-Facebook is the most used social media tool in Spain (91%), followed by WhatsApp (89%), YouTube (71%), Twitter (50%), and Instagram (45%), according to the Annual Report of Social Networks released by IAB Spain.Prepared by our U.S. Embassies abroad.
-With its network of 108 offices across the United States and in more than 75 countries, the U.S. Commercial Service of the U.S. Department of Commerce utilizes its global presence and international marketing expertise to help U.S. companies sell their products and services worldwide.
-Locate the U.S. Commercial Service trade specialist in the U.S. nearest you by visiting http://export.gov/usoffices.
+Facebook is the most used social media tool in Spain (91 percent), followed by WhatsApp (89 percent), YouTube (71 percent), Twitter (50 percent), and Instagram (45 percent), according to the Annual Report of Social Networks released by IAB Spain.

 Spain eCommerce Industry Trade Development and Promotion eCommerce